yoosefi/avcaptools/README.md

 ## Project Structure
 The `dev` directory houses subdirectories for each device.
-The subdirectory names begin with the device's `lsusb` id, followed by the best name for the device.
+The subdirectory names begin with the device's vendor, followed by the `lsusb` id (with the colon replaced by a period).

 In each device directory are scripts and a README.
 The README includes general notes, as well as other names the device might be known under.